JohnPaton/bottica/core/README.md

 1. A reverse DNS query is performed on an IP to check its reported hostname
 2. A DNS query is performed on the hostname to get its reported list of IPs.
-   The orignal IP should appear in the hosts list of IPs if the reported host name hasn't been spoofed.
+   The original IP should appear in the hosts list of IPs if the reported host name hasn't been spoofed.

 If the list `fcrdns_hosts` list is present but empty, an FCrDNS check will